 Consistent with standard clinical practice and sickle cell disease guidelines2,3:

-- Patients should be monitored for signs and symptoms of infusion-related reactions, which may include pain events along with other signs and symptoms of a hypersensitivity reaction and should be instructed to contact their health care professional if these symptoms occur.
+- Patients should be monitored for and advised of signs and symptoms of infusion-related reactions, which may include pain events along with other signs and symptoms of a hypersensitivity reaction and should be instructed to contact their health care professional if these symptoms occur.

 - In the event of a severe reaction, discontinue crizanlizumab and initiate appropriate therapy.

 - If a patient experiences a mild/moderate infusion-related reaction, the infusion can be slowed or interrupted and appropriate treatment initiated (eg, with analgesics, such as paracetamol/acetaminophen or NSAID, and antihistamines), as per institutional standard of care and at the discretion of the health care professional.

 - In the event of a previous mild/moderate infusion-related reaction, health care professionals should consider premedication (eg, with antihistamine and/or analgesics) and/or slower infusion rate prior to initiating any future infusions.

 - Corticosteroids should be used with caution in patients with SCD, unless clinically indicated (eg, treatment of anaphylaxis).
 For patients presenting with acute pain related to SCD, the 2020 guidelines from American Society of Hematology (available here) suggest against corticosteroids for acute pain management.3

 Physicians, other health care professionals and patients are encouraged to report any observed or suspected adverse events according to local country requirements.
 You can make a report to Novartis at https://www.report.novartis.com.